Dimension-independent functional inequalities by tensorization and projection arguments: Introduction

-The present work is closely related to \cite{GordinaLuo2022,GordinaLuo2024}, where the authors employ tensorization and projection-type arguments to derive a dimension-independent logarithmic Sobolev inequality on the non-isotropic Heisenberg group.
+The present work is closely related to \cite{GordinaLuo2022, GordinaLuo2024}, where the authors employ tensorization and projection-type arguments to derive a dimension-independent logarithmic Sobolev inequality on non--isotropic Heisenberg groups.
 They further extend these ideas to homogeneous spaces, utilizing the tensorization property of the Dirichlet form associated with the heat semigroup on such manifolds to establish their results.
-As mentioned earlier, gradient bounds, reverse Poincar\'{e}, and reverse logarithmic Sobolev inequalities cannot be deduced in such a way when we do not have a natural Dirichlet form associated to the hypoelliptic operator.
-To address this issue, we adopt a different approach by invoking the duality-type results for these functional inequalities developed in \cite{Kuwada2010a, Kuwada2013b} and \cite{BaudoinEldredge2021}.
+As mentioned earlier, gradient bounds, reverse Poincar\'{e} and reverse logarithmic Sobolev inequalities cannot be deduced in such a way when we do not have a natural Dirichlet form associated to the hypoelliptic operator.
+To address this issue, we adopt a different approach by invoking the duality results for these functional inequalities developed in \cite{Kuwada2010a, Kuwada2013b} and \cite{BaudoinEldredge2021}.
 While the first two papers focus on the relationship between gradient bounds and Wasserstein metric, the latter provides equivalent formulations of reverse Poincar\'e and reverse logarithmic Sobolev inequalities through the lens of Wasserstein and Hellinger metrics, along with some entropy inequalities.
 This approach enables us to extend our results beyond manifolds, specifically to any path-connected metric measure space, also known as \emph{length space}.
-Using simple inequalities involving the Wasserstein and Hellinger metrics, we show that \eqref{eq:GB}, \eqref{eq:RP}, and \eqref{eq:RLS} in Theorem~\ref{thm:main} extend to the product space, and the constants in these inequalities remain invariant when the spaces are identical.
-As a byproduct of our results, we show that these inequalities including Li-Yau type gradient estimates and parabolic Harnack inequalities can be easily deduced for sub-Riemannian manifolds obtained through tensorization and \emph{sub-Riemannian submersion} as defined by Definition~\ref{def:submersion}.
+Using simple inequalities involving the Wasserstein and Hellinger metrics, we show that \eqref{eq:GB}, \eqref{eq:RP}, and \eqref{eq:RLS} in Theorem~\ref{thm:main} extend to the product space, and the constants in these inequalities can be chosen not to depend on the number of spaces in the product.
+As a byproduct of our results, we show that functional inequalities including Li-Yau type gradient estimates and parabolic Harnack inequalities can be easily deduced for sub-Riemannian manifolds obtained through tensorization and \emph{sub-Riemannian submersion} as defined in Definition~\ref{def:submersion}.
 In Section~\ref{sec:3} we consider $(2n+m)$-dimensional Lie groups with transverse symmetry, which is a sub-Riemannian manifold with transverse symmetry introduced in \cite{BaudoinGarofalo2017}.
-In Theorem~\ref{thm:transverse} we show that our approach yields functional inequalities sharper than those obtained using the curvature-dimension criterion in \cite{BaudoinGarofalo2017}.
-However, their results are proved for manifolds with a more general structure, whereas we only consider Lie groups.
-Our examples include Kolmogorov diffusions on $\mathbb{R}^d\times \mathbb{R}^d$, kinetic Fokker-Planck operators, and Carnot groups of step 2, in particular, to the non-isotropic Heisenberg groups, and the orthogonal groups $\operatorname{SO}(3), \operatorname{SO}(4)$.
+In Theorem~\ref{thm:transverse} we show that in the context of Lie groups with transverse symmetry, our approach yields functional inequalities sharper than those obtained using the curvature-dimension criterion in \cite{BaudoinGarofalo2017}.
+Our examples include Kolmogorov diffusions on $\mathbb{R}^d\times \mathbb{R}^d$, kinetic Fokker-Planck operators, Carnot groups of step $2$ including non-isotropic Heisenberg groups, the orthogonal groups $\operatorname{SO}(3), \operatorname{SO}(4)$, and two sub-Riemannian manifolds which are not Lie groups: the Heisenberg nil-manifold and the Grushin plane.